 For construction companies, which do much of their work outdoors on sites filled with building materials and tools, it’s important to map out a strategy to stay safe and minimize damage during a severe storm.

-Severe weather creates anxiety that is not conducive to logical decision-making, so create a detailed plan in advance.
+Severe weather creates anxiety that doesn’t help you make logical decisions, so create a detailed plan in advance.
 While you’re at it, create plans for other disasters that could affect your part of the country, such as floods, fires, hurricanes, earthquakes or winter storms.
 Here are some important topics to cover in your plan.

 When the advanced forecast calls for a severe thunderstorm in your area in the coming days, notify employees that the emergency plan could be put into action if necessary.
 This will give everyone time to refresh their memories about their duties during a tornado.